ICE train at Berlin Hbf

 The inaugural Hamburg-StockholmSJ EuroNight at Hamburg Altona 6-berth couchette on the Hamburg-Stockholm SJ night train

-The inaugural Hamburg to Stockholm SJ EuroNight train at Hamburg Altona, 1 September 2022.
+The inaugural Hamburg to Stockholm SJ EuroNight train in Hamburg on 1 September 2022.
 The author rode this first departure.
-More information.
+More about this sleeper train.

 6-berth couchettes.